tekknolagi/tekknolagi.github.com/_posts/2024-02-22-python-parallel-output.md

 Last, you can limit maximum output length to the number of active processes, by `del`ing from `last_output_per_process` at `func` exit.

+## A demo for you

+Since you read this far, here is a demo of the program as it is written:

+<script async id="asciicast-Xgwj7Jpk3nWUM596jjH2jWay5" src="https://asciinema.org/a/Xgwj7Jpk3nWUM596jjH2jWay5.js"></script>

+and also with the program cleaning up processes as they finish:

+<script async id="asciicast-ipLlGw70veSS7UARJUdyYs4pG" src="https://asciinema.org/a/ipLlGw70veSS7UARJUdyYs4pG.js"></script>

 Enjoy your newfound fun output!